 - 2 tablespoons cold, unsalted butter

-- 1/4 teaspoon course salt
+- 1/4 teaspoon sea salt

 - 1/2 teaspoon pure vanilla extract

-- PREPARE THE MELONS:
+- PREPARE THE MELONS

-- PREPARE THE CARAMEL SAUCE:
+- PREPARE THE CARAMEL SAUCE

-- In a medium sized non-stick saucepan, combine honey, water, sugar and swirl on medium high heat until dissolved.
+- Combine honey, water, sugar in a medium sized nonstick saucepan, and stir with a wooden spoon on medium high heat until everything is dissolved

-- Continue cooking on medium heat to bring the mixture to a boil, and continue cooking, occasionally stirring with a wooden spoon until deep golden brown, about 5-6 minutes.
+- Continue cooking on medium as the mixture comes to the boil, and continue cooking, stirring occasionally until deep golden brown, about 5-6 minutes

 SOURCE: STUDIO DELICIOUS